FENECON Industrial S — Assembly and Operating Instructions

 Consumption |

 The system has a low-voltage distribution system that supplies both the inverters and the auxiliary consumers.
-The electrical connection data can be found in Table 14.
+The electrical connection data can be found in the table AC grid connection.

-Grid connection to the low-voltage distribution board is made using terminal points (see Figure 18).
+The grid connection to the low-voltage distribution is made using terminal points (see image AC connection).
 The cable cross-sections must be selected in accordance with the local installation regulations.
-The terminal range that can be connected to the Storage unit can be found in Table 15.
-Table 16 lists the strain reliefs to be fitted; these are included in the accessories box.
-The corresponding counter tray must also be used during Assembly.
+The terminal range that can be connected to the electrical energy storage can be found in the table Cable cross-section — AC connection.
+Table Connection areas — Strain relief — AC connection lists the strain reliefs to be installed; these are included in the accessories box.
+The corresponding counter tray must also be used during assembly.

-The operator is responsible for installing a mains disconnection device for the Storage unit in the supply line, which can be secured against being switched back on.
+The operator is responsible for installing a mains disconnection device for the electrical energy storage system in the supply line, which can be secured against being switched back on.

 ISK010 | ISK011 | ISK110 | |